 As for this country, John doesn’t see it deteriorating further.
 In fact, he believes the US will be “the world’s chief source of oil by 2020.
 We will be the new Saudi Arabia.”

-This assessment made me seriously doubt the value of John’s 165 IQ, and it made me think even less of our intelligence agencies, but what do I know, my SAT score was only 1110.
+This assessment made me seriously doubt the value of John’s 165 IQ, and it made me think even less of our intelligence agencies, but what do I know.

 John does see a pandemic coming, “We’re overdue for one.”

 “We have seven billion people now.
 How many will be left?”

 “Maybe half.
 Maybe one billion.”